razmazlih/UserBase/README.md

 - Python 3.8+
 - Django 4.0+
 - Gunicorn (for production)
+- Docker & Docker Compose
 - CORS Headers (for frontend integration)
-- MySQL/PostgreSQL or SQLite (your choice)
+- PostgreSQL or SQLite (your choice)

 ---